ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If the stateful environment is not tagged, and the `measurement-values-map` key is not a value described below, then the entries are compared using binary comparison of their CBOR encoded values.
 If the values are not binary identical then the stateful environment does not match.

-Note that while specifications may extend the matching semantics using CBOR tags, there is no way to extend the matching semantics of codepoints.
-Any new codepoints requiring non-default comparison must add a CBOR tag to the Reference Value describing the desired behaviour.

 ##### Comparison for svn entries

 The value stored under `measurement-values-map` key 1 is an SVN, which must